 - Would painting the business or cleaning things up improve the presentation?

-Know what your business is worth, but be sure you can prove it to the buyer, or you may not get the offers you are looking for.
+Know what your business is worth, but be sure you can prove it to the Buyer.
+Otherwise, you may not receive the offers you are looking for.

 Time kills all transactions.
-Make sure everything is in order and readily available so the process keeps moving forward.
-This is why hiring a business broker early in the process is key.
-They will be sure your business is ready to sell before it goes on the market and that the process of due diligence keeps things moving forward.
+Ensure everything is in order and readily available so the process can continue.
+This is why hiring a Business Broker early in the process is critical.
+They will ensure that your business is ready to sell before it goes on the market and that due diligence keeps things moving forward.

-If you have a buyer on the hook, and they are interested in your business, it is critical that you keep them interested until the sale is complete.
+If you have a Buyer on the hook, and they are interested in your business, you must keep them interested until the sale is complete.

 This should be common sense, but unfortunately, it is not.
-Sellers often are still too attached to their business and their “baby” and don’t really want to let it go, or they feel like the buyer who is interested will not know how to run their business.
+Sellers often are still too attached to their business and their “baby” and don’t want to let it go, or they feel like the interested Buyer will not know how to run their business.

-Nothing will kill a deal faster than making accusations against the buyer or just being plain rude.
+Nothing will kill a deal faster than making accusations against the Buyer or being rude.
 Besides, it can even cost you business and current customers, especially if that person is in the same or a similar industry.
-Be careful, and treat your buyer like a customer.
+Be careful, and treat your Buyer like a customer.
 Because they are one.

 5. Selling when you shouldn’t.